 In optics, the resolution of a measuring device is determined by the minimum distance between two lines which are brought closer and closer together until two lines can no longer be observed in the output.

 Resolution thus corresponds to the maximum deviation, i.e. RMS deviation (1σ) in case of noise limitation, between successive measurement under constant input and environmental conditions.
 In practice, the wavelength meter resolution also can be assimilated to the smallest wavelength change which can be observed with certainty by an instrument.

 The two measurements in figure 2 and 3 illustrate the 20 MHz wavelength meter resolution performances of the LW-10 wavelength meter (by Resolution Spectra Systems) on 20 MHz triangular ramps at 800 nm.

 On these figures, it can be observed that the LW-10 wavelength meter offers a long-term stability better than 20 MHz (3σ = 11.7 MHz) and has the ability of resolving a scanning ramp of 20 MHz amplitude.
 Because it is easily fulfilling the 2 aforementioned criteria, it can therefore be defined as a 20 MHz resolution wavelength meter.

-The figure 4 summarizes by a schematic the main difference between the 2 characteristics that are the wavelength meter resolution and the Optical spectral resolution in order to avoid any confusion between the two.
+Figure 4 summarizes by a schematic the main difference between the 2 characteristics that are the wavelength meter resolution and the optical spectral resolution in order to avoid any confusion between the two.
 Finally, it is also important not to mix up these two characteristics with the commonly used “sampling step” also known as “ digital resolution” being the smallest spectral sampling element detectable by a detector (usually expressed in nm/pixel for the OSR).